Taking Family Photos at Your Wedding

 Part 1: Family Photos Lists

 To stay within the 30 minute time frame I normally tell my clients to stick to 15 photos or less.
 Less if you include large family groupings.
-If you can, stay away from including the large groups with aunts, uncles, cousins, etc. Once in a while, this is unavoidable and I totally understand.
+If you can, stay away from including the large groups with aunts, uncles, cousins, etc. Sometimes this is unavoidable and I totally understand.
 In those cases, I would suggest keeping it as minimal as you can, perhaps one large group for each side of the family.
 Just keep in mind that doing these large groups may cause you to have to delete some of the other photos from your list.

 - B+G+ Bride’s grandparents on mother’s side

 - B+G+ Bride’s Parents

 - B+G+ Bride’s Parents and Siblings and significant others

 - Bride and siblings